Winning Criminal HIV Cases

 Objectives

-Every HIV case is challenged by competing objectives:
+HIV cases are challenged by competing objectives:

 • Defense attorneys want the best deal for their clients;